scaomath/galerkin-transformer/README.md

 The repo has a semi env variable `$DATA_PATH` set in [`utils_ft.py`](./libs/utils_ft.py), if you have a global system environ variable name `DATA_PATH`, then please put the data in that folder.
 Otherwise, please unzip the Burgers and Darcy flow problem files to the `./data` folder.

 # Examples
 All examples are learning PDE-related operators.
 The setting can be found in [`config.yml`](./config.yml).
-To fully reproducing our result, please refer to [`training.md`](./training.md) for all the possible args.
+To fully reproducing our result, please refer to [the training scripts](./examples/README.md) for all the possible args.

 By default the evaluation is performed on the last 100 samples in the test dataset like the code in [FNO repo](https://github.com/zongyi-li/fourier_neural_operator).
 All trainers are using the [`1cycle` scheduler](https://arxiv.org/abs/1708.07120) in [PyTorch](https://pytorch.org/docs/master/generated/torch.optim.lr_scheduler.OneCycleLR.html) for 100 epochs.
 Every example has a `--seed $SEED` argument and the default seed is 1127802.
 Again if you have a system wide env variable named `SEED`, the code will use that seed instead.